GET HARD RESULTS. Start here

 Erections require a combination of stimulation and blood flow.
 When you feel sexually aroused, whether it’s due to visual stimulation, physical stimulation or both, impulses from your nervous system cause blood to flow to your penis.

 Both brand name Viagra and its generic version sildenafil work by increasing blood flow to your penis.
-The corpora cavernosa — a pair of sponge-like areas of tissue inside your penis — relax, letting blood flow freely into the penis.
-This blood fills the tissue and causes your penis to expand and harden.
+The corpora cavernosa — a pair of sponge-like areas of tissue inside your penis — fill with blood, which causes your penis to expand and harden.

-To keep your penis firm during sex, a fibrous membrane called the tunica albuginea contracts, trapping blood inside your penis until you either no longer feel stimulated or reach orgasm and ejaculate.
+To keep your penis firm during sex, pressure builds up within a fibrous membrane called the tunica albuginea, blocking venous outflow and trapping blood inside your penis until you either no longer feel stimulated or reach orgasm and ejaculate.

 Oh, believe us...
 You won't have to figure out whether or not Viagra's working.
 You'll know.

-It generally takes about an hour to start working, although it may require slightly more time if you consume a large, high-fat meal before or shortly after using this medication.
+It generally takes about 30 minutes to an hour to start working, although it may require slightly more time if you consume a large, high-fat meal before or shortly after using this medication.

 When Viagra starts working, you won’t suddenly develop an erection or notice any rapid change in your sex drive or sexual arousal.
 Viagra also isn’t a psychoactive medication, meaning it won’t have any noticeable effect on the way you feel, think, or perceive things during sex.

-The effects of Viagra are purely physical, but it won’t change your emotions.
+The effects of Viagra are purely physical, so it won’t directly change your emotions.
 However, if you have erectile dysfunction, Viagra’s effects on your sexual performance can provide a confidence boost or make sex more enjoyable.

 In some cases, using Viagra might not make your erection develop faster or become firmer than usual, but might make it easier for you to maintain an erection during sex.